junskih/fundamentals-of-game-development/README.md

 - Anything else that comes to mind

 Seeing as most of the early levels make no sense and/or don't encourage traversal having no fruits to collect for bonus levels, I took some artistic liberties in relocating some of the collectables and other elements to aid gameplay.

+## Known issues and bugs
+- If the player jumps during a corner turn and collides with a cube, they may be unable to move afterwards and have to exit to the menu and reload the save.
+Will be fixed after peer reviews are done and the course is over.